 Musicarta YouTube hosts a number of Enya performances.
 You can download the MIDI files and chord charts here.

 Enya’s easy keyboard style is also a great improvisation stepping-off point.
 There are 12 ‘Enya Studies’ videos on Musicarta YouTube which show you what can be done.
 Click through to the Musicarta Enya page here.
 With Musicarta's combination of explanations, MIDI, video and chord charts, you can't fail to learn this simple but attractive piano solo style.

-Musicarta has released three digital home study packs which make full use of MidiPiano’s excellent educational capabilities.
+Musicarta has released four major digital home study packs which make full use of MidiPiano’s excellent educational capabilities.
 Each package comprises:

 - An illustration-rich PDF workbook of around 150 pages;

 - The audio and MIDI files for all the musical examples;

 - Drum and instrumental backing tracks to support you practicing and inspire your improvisations.

 The four main Musicarta keyboard creativity downloads are:

 The Musicarta Easy Piano Style shows you how to get your hands on the keys and start making music right away!
 With lots of graphics, full audio and MIDI support and all the solos on Mister Musicarta YouTube, you’re sure to get some beautiful pieces into your repertoire quickly – and learn how to find the music in the keyboard for yourself.

 KEY CHORDS Vol. 1